coderlevv/levvtrack/README.md

 # levvtrack

-A basic Django-based web application for tracking daily food & nutrient intake.
+A Django-based web application for tracking daily food & nutrient intake.

 This is a personal project developed for private use.
 The app works well alongside a smartwatch or fitness tracker that records burned calories,